openemr/openemr-devops/packages/express/README.md

 ### Backups

 Duplicity is installed to the host machine to manage and rotate backups.
-It can be configured to send the backups it creates to off-instance storage, but currently does not attempt to do so. `/etc/cron.daily/duplicity-backups` holds the daily backup process that snapshots both the MySQL database, the OpenEMR configuration, and any patient documents that have been created, storing them in `/opt/appliance/backups/out`.
+It can be configured to send the backups it creates to off-instance storage, but currently does not attempt to do so. `/etc/cron.daily/duplicity-backups` holds the daily backup process that snapshots both the MariaDB database, the OpenEMR configuration, and any patient documents that have been created, storing them in `/opt/appliance/backups/out`.

 Full backups are made every seven days, with incrementals for the other days.
-The Duplicity backups encompass the MySQL database backups.
+The Duplicity backups encompass the MariaDB database backups.

 #### Recovering from Backup